 Sweet was the gang founder, and he is also Carl’s brother.
 Initially, he treats Carl with hostility after he ‘ran away’ five years ago.
 Early in the game he frequently asks CJ, “When are you going to run away again?”.
 Ryder and Smoke act as the gang lieutenants, and Smoke is the only member of the gang who seems accepting of Carl again.
 One of the key elements of the Grove Street Families is that they are strongly anti-drug dealing.
 The Ballas, however, are not, and make much of their profits peddling dope.

-As you progress you will discover that Kendl, Sweet and Carl’s sister, is going out with a Mexican guy called Cesar Vialpando.
+As the story progresses, CJ will discover that Kendl, Sweet and Carl’s sister, is going out with a Mexican guy called Cesar Vialpando.
 Carl seems accepting of this fact, whereas Sweet says several stereotypical things about Cesar.
 However, Cesar introduces Carl to multiple different practices ongoing in San Andreas, such as illegal street races and lowrider meets.
 Cesar is a big fan of cars, and many of his missions revolve around driving and stealing them.
-Once you progress through the game, you will begin to take over territories for the gang, and start weakening the Ballas.
+With enough progress through the game, CJ will begin to take over territories for the gang, and start weakening the Ballas.